tinitiateprime/java-fullstack/core-java/arrays/arrays.md

 x[3] = 7;             // x → [42, 0, 0, 7]

 ```

+# **Java Arrays of Various Data Types**

+Arrays in Java are strongly typed, which means each array can store only one specific type of data.
+Java supports arrays for all primitive data types, objects, and even arrays returned from methods.
+Below is a detailed explanation of arrays of different types.

+## **1. Arrays of Primitive Data Types**

+Java allows the creation of arrays for all primitive types.
+Each data type has its own array form:

+* **int[]** → stores integer values
+* **byte[]** → stores small numeric values
+* **short[]** → stores short integers
+* **long[]** → stores long integer values
+* **float[]** → stores decimal values (single precision)
+* **double[]** → stores decimal values (double precision)
+* **boolean[]** → stores true/false values
+* **char[]** → stores characters

+Each of these arrays can hold only the specified data type.
+For example, an `int[]` can store only integers, and a `char[]` can store only characters.

+## **2. Array of Reference Types (Objects)**

+Arrays in Java can also store **objects**.
+To do this:

+1. Create a class.
+2. Use that class name as the data type of the array.
+3. The array can then hold multiple objects of that class.

+This is useful when handling collections of students, employees, products, etc., where each element in the array represents an object.

+## **3. Java Methods Returning Arrays**

+In Java, methods can return arrays just like they return primitive values or objects.

+To return an array from a method:

+1. Define a method that specifies an array as its return type.
+2. Within the method, create and populate the array.
+3. Return the array to the caller.
+4. In the `main()` method, receive the returned array and process it.

+This is commonly used when a method needs to provide multiple values at once.

 ## Multidimensional Arrays (2D, 3D)

 Key idea: In Java, multi-dimensional arrays are arrays of arrays.
 They can be rectangular or jagged (rows of different lengths).